Eco-friendly New York trip

 Go vegetarian or vegan (for a day)

 Personally, I would have a hard time going full vegetarian or even vegan but even I know that eating less meat is a good thing for the environment.
 I am not saying that you shouldn’t try the tasty burgers at Shake Shack or not have a hotdog from a food cart.
 But it won’t hurt to check out what the other side has to offer.
 New York is known for its progressive food culture and you can find a lot of good vegetarian or vegan restaurants in New York where you won’t miss meat at all.
 Saving the planet by munching on delicious food?
-I can think of worse things!
+I could think of worse things!

 Supporting local farmers in NYC

 Going to the market is a fun thing, especially when it’s part of your eco-friendly New York trip.
 Head to the local organic Union Square Greenmarket to sample local goods like honey, maple syrup, and bread.
 A lot of affluent New Yorkers shop here, so you might even see some celebrities.
 The market offers a lot of vegetables and fruits, perfect for a small break.
-If you are not in the mood for a fresh apple, you can also get a cinnamon muffin or a blueberry pie.
+If you’re not in the mood for a fresh apple, you can also get a cinnamon muffin or a blueberry pie.
 A muffin tastes even better when you know you just supported a local farmer or baker.

 Green rooftop bars